vlstill/presentations/icfem_2018/pres.md

 - an efficient explicit-state approach to verification under the \xtso memory model

+  . . .

+- relaxed behaviour encoded into the program

+  . . .

 - works with C and C++ programs
+- extendable to any LLVM-based language straight-forwardly

+  . . .

-- analysis of non-terminating programs (with finite state space)
+- analysis of non-terminating programs with finite state space

 . . .